Monthly Inventory Statement of Butter and Cheese (BUCH)

 Prior to the data release, combined survey results are analyzed for comparability; in general, this includes a detailed review of: individual responses (especially for the largest companies), general economic conditions, coherence with results from related economic indicators, historical trends, and information from other external sources (e.g. associations, trade publications, newspaper articles).

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Revisions and seasonal adjustment

 As this is a small census style survey with rigorous follow-up as required, data quality is deemed to be very high.
 In the case of a late report, telephone follow-up results in a high response rate.
-If the data cannot be obtained, estimates are made, and the data are revised the following month.
+If the data cannot be obtained, imputation methods are applied.

 The data accuracy of this survey is high as the response rate is normally over 90% covering over 95% of the industry.